benweier/connect-session-firebase/README.md

 `connect-session-firebase` is a Connect/Express compatible session store backed by the [Firebase SDK](https://firebase.google.com/docs/server/setup).

 It is a fork of [connect-firebase](https://github.com/ca98am79/connect-firebase) by *ca98am79* due to incompatibility with the latest version of [Firebase](http://npmjs.org/package/firebase).
-The dependency version and package version have been bumped to match the latest major version of Firebase.
+The dependency version and package version have been bumped to match the latest version of Firebase.

 ## Installation

+`firebase` must be added as a peer dependency, or you're gonna have a bad time. `connect-session-firebase` expects a matching `major.minor` version.

     $ npm install firebase connect-session-firebase --save